 No, once the images have been uploaded onto your personal page, they must be submitted by clicking the specific command, before 11 p.m.
-(Italian time) on 28 February 2020.
+(Italian time) on the day of the competition’s deadline.

 No, the images can only be submitted by using the website www.ispaward.com.

 Yes, when submitting an entry to the Photo Story and Grant Categories.
 For more details consult the Category section in the Official Rules.
 The text will be accepted only if written in English.

 No, the images may have been published previously, submitted to other competitions or displayed in photography exhibitions.

 Is it possible to submit a Photo Story that includes one or more images taken before 1 January 2018?

 No, all the images submitted as entries to the Single Photo and Photo Story Categories must have been since 1 January 2018.
 It is possible, however, to use photographs taken before 1 January 2018 in a project submitted in the Grant Category.